jcurran0201/credit_card_fraud_detection/README.md

 | ✔️ Legit Passed (TN) | $37,320,695 | $37,045,169 | $36,984,316 | $37,073,525 |
 | **Net Fraud Recovery (Fraud Caught - Legit Blocked)** | **$773,449** | **$617,890** | **$551,017** | **$612,264** |

 Despite RF Tuned having a lower net recovery than RF Untuned, it was selected for deployment because it catches the most raw fraud value ($1,002,299) and reduces missed fraud to its lowest point ($131,025).
 In a real fraud system, minimizing undetected fraud is the priority.
-False positives can be resolved; missed fraud is unrecoverable.
+False positives can be resolved, but missed fraud is unrecoverable.

 ---